Fund review committee for UW retirement plans

 Table of Contents

 The University of Washington Retirement Plan (UWRP) and Voluntary Investment Program (VIP) Fund Review Committee (FRC) is a standing committee defined in each plan document and authorized by the UW Board of Regents.
-The committee’s structure and authority is outlined in Section 5.2 of the UW Retirement Plan Document (PDF) and Section 5.4 of the Voluntary Investment Program Document.
+The committee’s structure and authority is outlined in Section 5.2 of the Retirement - UW Retirement Plan (UWRP) (PDF) and Section 5.4 of the Retirement – Voluntary Investment Program (VIP) (PDF) documents.
 The language in each section is identical, and one committee serves both programs.
 The Committee has a fiduciary role in regard to both plans and is charged with operating exclusively in the best interests of the participants.

 The FRC was created by a subcommittee of the Faculty Council on Benefits & Retirement, working together with representatives of the Professional Staff Association (PSO) and the Association of Librarians at the University of Washington (ALUW); and the UW Benefits Office.